35 Best 4th of July Weekend Getaways You Will Never Forget

 Don’t miss: The Lights of Freedom fireworks display concludes with a reading of the Declaration of Independence (by Thomas Jefferson, naturally) and a music concert series featuring the Star-Spangled Symphony and the Virginia Arts Festival Big Band.

 Where to stay: Many families rely on Woodlands Hotel & Suites for their Colonial Williamsburg base camp because it’s adjacent to the Historic Area.
-There’s a complimentary shuttle service to Merchants Square and the Art Museums, and on-site, you can also enjoy miniature golf, a splash park and heated pool, and a fitness center.
+There’s a complimentary shuttle service to Merchants Square and the Art Museums, and on-site, you can enjoy miniature golf, a splash park, a heated pool and a fitness center.